eae58cf1/eae58cf1.github.com/teleport/masterplan.md

 My goal is to **provide individuals everywhere with the means to directly contribute to support the people in need**.

-# High level plan
+## High level plan

 My focus for the past few weeks, before the break started, was on [building a perpetually flying UAV](/perpetual).
 The idea being that, if you can build a plane that flys forever, then everything else is easy.
 Want to add payload, fine.
 That's easier to do.
-Essentially, the idea is to tackle the most difficult problem head-on and see what transpires: range.
+Essentially, the idea is to tackle the most difficult problem first (range) and see what transpires.

 The only thing is, this takes *serious* time.
 The payout is also unclear.
 What will I gain when I do actually build this thing?
 How does it fit into the goal of aiding the people in need in Syria and elsewhere?